US urged to launch direct Thai flights

 However, the airline remains in the rehabilitation process and must utilise its aircraft on the most profitable routes amid a global aircraft shortage.

-Resuming long-haul flights that take 17-18 hours results in a lower turnover rate for aircraft usage, meaning it is an unlikely option for an airline that needs to increase liquidity, he said.
+Resuming long-haul flights that take 17 to 18 hours results in a lower turnover rate for aircraft usage, meaning it is an unlikely option for an airline that needs to increase liquidity, he said.

 The US market has high potential and is projected to reach 1 million visitors this year, according to the TAT.